ojuschugh1/GSoC-2023/README.md

 A slide deck introducing the fundamentals of the project is available on the official Eclipse Foundation Jakarta EE SlideShare account.
 A recording of the slide deck is available on the official Jakarta EE YouTube account.

-See Eclipse SWTChart on [Eclipse](https://projects.eclipse.org/projects/ee4j.cargotracker), [Github](https://github.com/eclipse-ee4j/cargotracker)
+See Eclipse Cargotracker on [Eclipse](https://projects.eclipse.org/projects/ee4j.cargotracker), [Github](https://github.com/eclipse-ee4j/cargotracker)
 See this project on [Google Summer of code](https://summerofcode.withgoogle.com/projects/#5104569337511936)
 Mentor - [Reza Rahman](https://github.com/m-reza-rahman)